Must-have kids bedroom ideas for little ones, ‘tweens, and teens

 Tick the tech box

 As their bedrooms are taken over by Zoom, tween/teens want desks that are both school and TikTok ready.
-This translates to stylish desk accessories, such as Erin Condren’s Perpetual desk calendar and Hexagon pencil holders, and smaller printers like the sleek HP Sprocket (bonus points for its sticky paper, perfect for covering walls and vision boards), which made our list of best portable photo printers.
+This translates to stylish desk accessories, such as Erin Condren’s Perpetual desk calendar and a Hello Kitty Organizer, and smaller printers like the sleek HP Sprocket (bonus points for its sticky paper, perfect for covering walls and vision boards), which made our list of best portable photo printers.

 Swint says, “When designing an older child's room, consider the placement of the computer and docking station, which will be one of the focal points of the room.
 No one wants to see wires and cords strewn about a room, so a built-in desk with proper storage for cords/plugs will allow you to design a space to camouflage the wires.”

-The Kew Lab's UTS-1 wireless charger, which we haven’t tested, charges phones through furniture up to one inch thick, so no more ugly power adapters.
+The Yootech X2 charging stand, which is our top rated wireless charger, so no more ugly power adapters.

 Let them relax